Dynamically class addition

 The Cooker determines whether it is an embedded class by the file name.
 Therefore, .dll files of embedded class must follow the specified naming rule.

-The naming rule is as follows.
+The naming rule (file name pattern) is shown below.

 If it is a .dll file for datetime class, the file name is "Rtype.Datetime.dll".

 If it is a .dll file for regex (Regular expression) class, the file name is "Rtype.Regex.dll".

 If file name do not follow this naming rule, class will not be registered.

 The Cooker dynamically loads embedded classes from the dlls directory at startup.

 The dlls directory must be a child directory of the directory where contains the Cooker.exe.
 In other words, the dlls directory must be in the same directory as Cooker.exe.